PROLEADK/Protocols-Arduino/README.md

 6. Open the arduino software.
 Open the Arduino IDE and go to Tools --> Board.
 Select "Teensy 3.1" from the list.
 Load the protocol by going to file-->sketchbook, and once loaded press the upload button - this flashes the MultispeQ with the new firmware.
 Then go to tools --> serial port and select the port which contains the teensy.
 Once that is checked, open the Arduino Serial Monitor (tools --> serial monitor).
 You can copy and paste protocols through the serial port to run a measurement, or enter one of the following options for testing:

+TO SUBMIT, ENTER NUMBER FOLLOWED BY + (for example "1002+MultispeQ_34+112500+")
 * 1000:     // print "MultispeQ Ready" to USB and Bluetooth
 * 1001:     // power off completely (if USB connected, only batteries
 * 1002:     // configure bluetooth name and baud rate
 * 1003:     // power down lights (TL1963) only
 * 1004:     // show battery level and associated values
 * 1005:     // print all calibration data
-* 1006*:    // add calibration values for tcs light sensor to actual PAR values
+* 1006:    // add calibration values for tcs light sensor to actual PAR values
 * 1007:     // view device info
-* 1008*:    // add calibration values for offset
+* 1008:    // add calibration values for offset
-* 1011**:   // add calibration values for the lights
+* 1011:   // add calibration values for the lights
-* 1012**:   // add factory calibration values for of lights
+* 1012:   // add factory calibration values for of lights
 * 1013:     // view and set device info
-* 1014**:   // add calibration values for the baseline
+* 1014:   // add calibration values for the baseline
-* 1015**:   // add calibration values for the spad blanks
+* 1015:   // add calibration values for the spad blanks
 * 1016:     // user defined calibrations, set by specific lights/detectors
 * 1017:     // reset all EEPROM values to zero
 * 1018:     // reset only the calibration arrays to zero (leave tcs calibration, offset, device info)
-* 1019**:   // add user defined calibration values (2) (factory devices use this for SPAD factor)
+* 1019:   // SPAD calibration, or can be set as user defined calibration values (2)
-* 1020:     // add user defined calibration values (2)
+* 1020:     // SPAD calibration, or can be set as user defined calibration values (2)
-* 1021:     // add user defined calibration values (2)
+* 1021:     // SPAD calibration, or can be set as user defined calibration values (2)
-* 1022:     // add user defined calibration values (2)
+* 1022:     // SPAD calibration, or can be set as user defined calibration values (2)
-* 1023:     // add user defined calibration values (2)
+* 1023:     // SPAD calibration, or can be set as user defined calibration values (2)
-* 1024:     // add user defined calibration values (2)
+* 1024:     // SPAD calibration, or can be set as user defined calibration values (2)
-* 1025:     // add user defined calibration values (2)
+* 1025:     // SPAD calibration, or can be set as user defined calibration values (2)
+* 1026:     // take an analog measurement on pin 14
 * 1027:     // reboot teensy (used for loading hex files)
+* 1028:     // set the DAC to a specific voltage value (ie 1028+<value from 0 - 4095>+)
+* 1029:     // add user defined calibration values (2)
+* 1030:     // add user defined calibration values (2)
+* 1031:     // add user defined calibration values (2)
+* 1032:     // add user defined calibration values (2)
+* 1033:     // save user defined wait time to auto-shutoff in ms (ie 1033+120000+)
 * 15 - measuring light 1 (main board)");
 * 16 - measuring light 2 (main board)");
 * 11 - measuring light 3 (add on board)");